christophe-rd/wildchrokie/notes/CoreXCookies.md

 ### BETALL_SH4A_P9_guides
 No cookies.
 Measured and includes pit.
 Confident
 ### BETALL_SH5_P6
-Look up in R the ring width.
+TO DO: Look up in R the ring width.
 There is differences between the years when I compare core vs cookie.
 Its likely that last ring is 2023.
 ### BETALL WM 8 P1
 Confident that last ring is 2023.
 No csv in R because the rings are so weird and 2 knots!
 ### BETALL SH9 PNA
 Very likely to be P9.
 TO CHECK
-If it's SH9 P9, THEN BETALL SH9 P9 outer ring is 2023.\
+If it's SH9 P9, THEN BETALL SH9 P9 outer ring is 2023.
 ### BETALL WM8 P9
 No cookies.
 Very strange.
 It seems like one side of the core started growing while the other didnt... look patern to other cores and MICROSCOPE.